candybytesgmbh/taco/README.md

 https://material.io/design/material-studies/fortnightly.html#shape

 ###### 🍭 Memory leak
-Finding memory leaks is a very important task when developing high quality apps.
+Finding memory leaks is a very important task when developing high-quality apps.
 Make sure there is no memory leak.
 I might have inserted one ;-)
 Tip: there is a nice library for detecting leaks https://square.github.io/leakcanary/

 ###### 🍭 Performance
-Developing apps for all kind of devices is essential on Android and therefore performance optimization is crucial.
+Developing apps for all kinds of devices is essential on Android and therefore performance optimization is crucial.
 Initialize all necessary libraries before Application.onCreate() is executed.
 Move your DB initialization into a content provider, checkout this helper library https://developer.android.com/topic/libraries/app-startup